 Fried noodles.
 These were nicely flavoured, with enough ‘wok hei’, so you can tell they were cooked over a strong fire.

 Wash everything down with a nice hot cup of Chinese tea – it is ‘yumcha’, after all – from specialty tea company Harney & Son’s.
-They offer a variety of different blends, from the traditional Pu-Erh and Tie Guan Yin to
+They offer a variety of different blends, from the traditional Pu-Erh to Tie Guan Yin.

-The Yumcha @ Dimsum Buffet Brunch @ Pullman KLCC is available on weekends and public holidays from 11.30am – 3pm until September 30 2017 for a (imo) reasonable price of RM75 per pax.
+The Yumcha @ Dimsum Buffet Brunch @ Pullman KLCC is available on weekends and public holidays from 11.30am – 3pm until September 30 2017 for RM75 per pax.
 Kids under 5 eat for free, while those aged between 6 – 12 years old enjoy 50% off.
-Considering the high-end dining environment + service, I’d say it is very value for money. 🙂
+Considering the high-end dining environment + service, I’d say it is very value for money.

 For reservations, call +603-21708888 (extension 8200)